Ferries from

 Ferries from Tremiti Islands to Italy are available with 2 operators.
 There are 6 ferry routes.
 Ferries from San Domino (Tremiti) to Termoli and San Domino (Tremiti) to Vieste are popular ferry trips from Tremiti Islands to Italy.
 Sailing frequency can change throughout the year and often sailings increase during peak season.

-The fastest ferry from Tremiti Islands to Italy is in 1 hour on the San Domino (Tremiti) to Termoli ferry with NLG.
+The fastest ferry from Tremiti Islands to Italy is in 25 minutes on the San Nicola (Tremiti) to Rodi Garganico ferry with Navi Tremiti.

 Yes, you can travel on a car ferry from Tremiti Islands to Italy with NLG.

-The distance between Tremiti Islands and Italy is 35 miles (57km) and 31 nautical miles.
+The distance between Tremiti Islands and Italy is 30 miles (47km) and 26 nautical miles.

 Tremiti Islands to Italy ferry prices can vary by route, operator, season, vehicle type and whether you are sailing on a high-speed ferry or conventional ferry.